fearless40/MonthChallenges/Challenge01/Challenge.md

 ## User interaction
 The program must load the file and then ask the user what the values they would like to look up.
+Guess are in excel format with col represented by letters and rows by numbers. _A1_ is the first col and row. *C10* is the 3rd col and 10th row.
+For columns once 26 columns are surpassed the numbering becomes _AA_, _AB_, _AC_ ...

 ### Example